dangowrt/owrt-ubi-installer/README.md

 **WARNING #2** Re-flashing the installer when the device is already using UBI flash layout will erase the previously backed up bootchain, which in most cases would be the vendor/official one.

-For utmost safety (but not absolutely necessary), you are recommended to make a complete backup of the device flash __**before**__ running the installer. (see below "Device flash backup procedure while running the stock firmware or non-UBI OpenWrt build")
+For utmost safety (but it's not absolutely necessary), it's recommended that you make a complete backup of the device flash __**before**__ running the installer. (see below "[Device flash backup procedure while running the stock firmware or non-UBI OpenWrt build](#device-flash-backup-procedure-while-running-the-stock-firmware-or-non-ubi-openwrt-build)")

 You'll need the below to use the script to generate the installer image:
 * All [prerequisites of the OpenWrt ImageBuilder](https://openwrt.org/docs/guide-user/additional-software/imagebuilder#prerequisites)